truefoundry/cognita/README.md

     > Uncomment the respective vector db in `backend/modules/vector_db/__init__.py` to use it.

+### Infinity Service:

--   Rerankers and Embedders can also be used via hosted services like [Infinity](https://github.com/michaelfeil/infinity).
+-   Rerankers and Embedders are to be used via hosted services like [Infinity](https://github.com/michaelfeil/infinity).
 Respective service files can be found under embedder and reranker directories.
-You will need to provide `EMBEDDING_SVC_URL` and `RERANKER_SVC_URL` in `.env` file respectively.

-### Infinity Service:

--   To install Infinity service, follow the instructions [here](https://michaelfeil.eu/infinity/0.0.36/)
--   You can also run the following command to start a Docker container having `mixedbread` embeddings and rerankers.
+-   To install Infinity service, follow the instructions [here](https://michaelfeil.eu/infinity/0.0.36/).
+You can also run the following command to start a Docker container having `mixedbread` embeddings and rerankers.

 ```docker
     docker run -it --gpus all \